tai1nguyen/dnd-gadgetzan-gazette/about/districts.md

 ### Govern District
 The Govern District is the heart and mind of Gadgetzan, if not its soul.
 It houses the city's military forces, courts, and government.
 Many other buildings in the district are given over to city business, including several courts for magisters and the barracks of the City Guard.
 So many of the districts's structures are offices and meeting halls for business owners, solicitors, publishers, and the like that the Govern District has the smallest resident population of all the districts.

-Also located within the Govern District is Blackstaff Tower, a squat black blot in the otherwise pretty ward.
+Also located within the Govern District is Arcanum Tower, a squat black blot in the otherwise pretty ward.
 Humble though the edifice might be, looking at the place for too long can give you a queasy feeling and the sense that you are being watched- almost as if the tower itself has turned an unseen and wrathful eye upon you.

 #### Landmarks
-- **Blackstaff Tower** - A large and tall stone tower.
-Home to the current Archmage and training grounds for those with an aptitude for the arcane arts.
+- **Arcanum Tower** - A large and tall stone tower.
+Home to the current Magos and training grounds for those with an aptitude for the arcane arts.

 - **Castle Greymane** - Surrounded by high stone walls and located on top of a hill.
 It is the residence of the current mayor of Gadgetzan.
 A sizeable garrision is always stationed within the castle walls.